 The data is more dramatic, though, when we look at parenting.
 Same-sex couples are more likely to share the responsibility for routine child care (74%) than leave it primarily up to one person.
 The same goes for sick child care (62%).
 Among different sex couples, the opposite is true.
 One parent generally takes primary responsibility for routine (62%) and sick (68%) child care.

 There is no secret recipe, of course, to how a couple should divide their household chores and childcare.
 There is a take home lesson from the study, though, and that’s to talk about it if you want to.
 Generally speaking, members of couples who talked about it before moving in together (blue) were more satisfied with their division of labor than members of couples who wanted to have a conversation, but didn’t (yellow).

 The authors of the study found that women in relationships with men were the most likely of all to say that they wanted to have a conversation, but didn’t (20%).
 Men in either same- (11%) or different-sex couples (11%) and women in same-sex couples (15%) were less likely to have held their tongue.

-The author of the report concludes that it may not be how we divide up labor that matters that drives satisfaction, or even whether we talk about it, but whether we fail to have a conversation that we want.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+The author of the report concludes that it may not be how we divide up labor that matters that drives satisfaction, or even whether we talk about it, but whether we fail to have a conversation that we want.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter and Instagram.